 The Fund has undrawn contractual capital in relation to three unquoted limited partnership funds in global property; one Euro denominated Luxembourg 'SICAR' and two US Dollar denominated Guernsey Limited Partnerships.
 These are drawn down in tranches over time as and when the manager needs the cash to invest in underlying investments.
-The Euro fund had £2.249m of undrawn contractual capital outstanding as at 31 March 2020 (£2.182m as at 31 March 2019), the US Dollar funds had a total of £56.201m of undrawn contractual capital outstanding as at 31 March 2020 (£70.037m as at March 2019).
+The Euro fund had £2.157m of undrawn contractual capital outstanding as at 31 March 2021 (£2.249m as at 31 March 2020), the US Dollar funds had a total of £48.335m of undrawn contractual capital outstanding as at 31 March 2020).
 These are not required to be included in the Pension Fund accounts.